-Not detecting Hepatitis C can lead to severe complications:
+Leaving Hepatitis C undetected can lead to severe complications.

-It is not unreasonable, and in particular considering the fact there is now increased publicity around the risks of Hepatitis C and indeed a national campaign underway to test for and diagnose Hepatitis C, that increased numbers of people will be aware of this infection and will be seeking ways to be tested for it.
+It is not unreasonable, considering the fact that there is now increased publicity around the risks of Hepatitis C and indeed a national campaign underway to test for and diagnose Hepatitis C, that increased numbers of people will be aware of this infection and will be seeking ways to be tested for it.